AxiansITSecurity/Restsh/README.F5.md

 Call `f5.auth.token.get` to retrieve the token.
 It uses the provided username and password to retrieve the token and sets the `RESTSH_TOKEN_VALUE` environment variable.

+## Device Groups

+You can set RESTSH_HOST to a comma separated list of the F5 cluster members management addresses.

+Call `f5.cluster.setactive` before any other command to connect to the active F5 device.

 ## References

 - https://clouddocs.f5.com/api/icontrol-rest/